 Drawing has been part of human life for a very long time.
 People started drawing before they started writing.
 All societies in the world developed the art of drawing, unlike writing where many didn't.
 In fact, in some societies, the letters themselves are stylized representations of art.

-Drawing has had a big impact on humans and in the modern world, there is a big demand for drawing classes all around the world.
+Drawing has had a big impact on humans and in the modern world, there is a big demand for drawing classes within the United States and all around the world.
 For this reason, many institutions have been set up all over the world offering drawing classes.

-Before we get into the specifics of the school that might be best for you, there are some general guidelines we recommend you follow.
+Before we get into the specifics of the school that might be best for you, there are some general guidelines we recommend you follow whether you're New York, Los Angeles or Chicago.
 When selecting a drawing academy, do not simply choose one based on reviews or what you might glimpse online.
 While reviews are undoubtedly useful and important, you need to know for sure that the school will meet your specific needs.
 Some of the things you can look out for are:

 This school is housed in a building that shouts out the word ART! and is based at 1012 N. Dearborn.
 Gorgeous sculptures surround the facility.
 The academy exudes majesty with gorgeous historic architecture.